syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Multiple-selection.md

 ## Delimiter

-When selecting the multiple items, the selected items can be divided with a desired character given for a delimiter.
-We can set delimiter character with the `Delimiter` property.
+When selecting multiple items, the selected items can be separated with a desired character specified as a delimiter.
+You can set the delimiter character using the `Delimiter` property.

 {% tabs %}